Lincoln Woodstock Cooperative School District: Awards

 The Middle School was named New Hampshire's Northwest Regional Middle School of Excellence by the New Hampshire Excellence in Education Awards Program in 1995, 1996 and 1997.

 Academics

 The May 2006 NHEIAP educational assessment report showed the school's high-school aged children performed above state averages in both math and reading.

-Lin-wood has 96 students as of 2005 in grades 9–12.
+As of 2005, Lin-wood had 96 students in grades 9–12.